 Jubilee is committed to operating in a manner that is transparent, environmentally-responsible, ensures the longevity of our operations, and supports the socio-economic uplift of our host communities.

-Jubilee Metals believes it has a responsibility to protect and improve the lives of employee and community stakeholders.
+Jubilee Metals believes it has a responsibility to protect and improve the lives of employee and host communities.
+To this end, transparent, honest and regular dialogue is at the heart of our approach to community stakeholder engagement.
 We take every opportunity to enhance Jubilee’s social practices and policies.
+We believe the greatest impact we can have is to facilitate the empowerment of our communities so they have the skills, means and motivation to uplift their socio-economic circumstances.

 Positive social and community relationships are essential to profitable, sustainable and successful mining activities.
 We aim to build and maintain these relationships through proactive engagement and by sharing the value created by our activities.
 Our main social responsibility priorities are outlined below: